iverissimo/FAMpRF_Experiment/README.md

 ### Flicker Task

 When selecting the `flicker` task, the code will run a [flicker fusion threshold](https://en.wikipedia.org/wiki/Flicker_fusion_threshold) paradigm.
 This is a color luminance matching task, where participants are asked to fixate the center of the screen while adjusting the color luminance value of a flickering concentric square ring.
-The stimuli colors values are matched (isoluminant) when the ring does not appear to flicker anymore.
+The stimuli colors are matched (isoluminant) when the ring does not appear to flicker anymore.

 <p align="center">
   <video autoplay loop muted src="https://github.com/user-attachments/assets/4dde1113-759a-4eb1-bd42-33d59042379c" width="500px"></video>
 </p>

 After running a `flicker` session, several `yml` files will be stored in the `output` folder.
-These contain the isoluminant stimuli color values which will then be averaged per participant, replacing the default color settings in the main experimental tasks (`standard` and the `feature` tasks).
+These contain the isoluminant stimuli color values which will then be averaged per participant, replacing the default color settings in the main experimental tasks (`standard` and `feature`).

 ### pRF Mapping Task

+When selecting the `standard` task, the code will run a [population receptive field (pRF) mapping](https://pmc.ncbi.nlm.nih.gov/articles/PMC3073038/) task.
+In this task, a flickering bar stimulus moves across the display in different cardinal directions.
+Participants are asked to fixate the center of the screen, and indicate the bar color (green/red) at every step via button-press.

 <p align="center">
   <video autoplay loop muted src="https://github.com/user-attachments/assets/a1ce43f9-1c5a-410e-b90e-af029553b6be" width="500px"></video>
 </p>

+After running a `standard` session, different files will be stored in the `output` folder:

+- `sub-<sub_num>_ses-1_task-pRF_run-<run_num>_expsettings.yml` with the main experimental settings used (stimuli color values, screen resolution, number of trials etc)
+- `sub-<sub_num>_ses-1_task-pRF_run-<run_num>_events.tsv` events dataframe with information on stimulus timming, participant response, etc
+- `sub-<sub_num>_ses-1_task-pRF_run-<run_num>_log.txt` logfile with extra information for housekeepingbookeeping

 ### Feature Attention Task